williaumwu/gcloud-builder-samples/README.md

-# gcloud-builder-samples
+# ed_contrib_repo
-This is an ElasticDev contribution repository
+ElasticDev Contribution Repository
+This is a empty template to be used to contribute to the ElasticDev either as public or private stacks.